Fisher & Paykel

 Flame Detection / Ignition Switch Stuck

-Gas cooktop burner ignites but keeps clicking even after flame is established
+Gas cooktop burner ignites but keeps clicking even after the flame is established.

 Advertisements